Education: Psychological

 On a psychological level, relevant factors include motivation, intelligence, and personality.
 Motivation is the internal force propelling people to engage in learning.
-Motivated students are more likely to interact with the content to be learned by participating in classroom activities like discussions, resulting in a deeper understanding of the subject.
+Motivated students are more likely to interact with the content to be learned by participating in classroom activities like discussions, which often results in a deeper understanding of the subject.
 Motivation can also help students overcome difficulties and setbacks.
-An important distinction lies between intrinsic and extrinsic motivation.
+An important distinction is between intrinsic and extrinsic motivation.
 Intrinsically motivated students are driven by an interest in the subject and the learning experience itself.
-Extrinsically motivated students seek external rewards such as good grades and recognition from peers.
-Intrinsic motivation tends to be more beneficial, leading to increased creativity, engagement, and long-term commitment.
-Educational psychologists aim to discover methods to increase motivation, such as encouraging healthy competition among students while maintaining a balance of positive and negative feedback through praise and constructive criticism.
+Extrinsically motivated students seek external rewards like good grades and recognition from peers.
+Intrinsic motivation tends to be more beneficial by leading to increased creativity and engagement as well as long-term commitment.
+Educational psychologists try to discover how to increase motivation.
+This can be achieved, for instance, by encouraging some competition among students while ensuring a balance of positive and negative feedback in the form of praise and criticism.

-Intelligence significantly influences individuals' responses to education.
-It is a cognitive trait associated with the capacity to learn from experience, comprehend, and apply knowledge and skills to solve problems.
-Individuals with higher scores in intelligence metrics typically perform better academically and pursue higher levels of education.
-Intelligence is often closely associated with the concept of IQ, a standardized numerical measure assessing intelligence based on mathematical-logical and verbal abilities.
-However, it has been argued that intelligence encompasses various types beyond IQ.
-Psychologist Howard Gardner posited distinct forms of intelligence in domains such as mathematics, logic, spatial cognition, language, and music.
-Additional types of intelligence influence interpersonal and intrapersonal interactions.
-These intelligences are largely autonomous, meaning that an individual may excel in one type while performing less well in another.
+Intelligence influences how people respond to education.
+It is a mental quality linked to the ability to learn from experience, to understand, and to employ knowledge and skills to solve problems.
+Those who have higher scores in intelligence metrics tend to perform better at school and go on to higher levels of education.
+Intelligence is often primarily associated with the so-called IQ, a standardized numerical metric for assessing intelligence by focusing on mathematical-logical and verbal skills.
+However, it has been argued that there are more types of intelligence.
+According to the psychologist Howard Gardner, there are distinct forms of intelligence belonging to fields like mathematics, logic, spatial cognition, language, and music.
+Further types affect how a person interacts with other people and with themselves.
+These types of intelligence are largely independent of each other, meaning that someone may excel at one type while scoring low on another.

 According to proponents of learning style theory, the preferred method of acquiring knowledge and skills is another factor.
 They hold that students with an auditory learning style find it easy to comprehend spoken lectures and discussions, whereas visual learners benefit from information presented visually, such as in diagrams and videos.
 To facilitate efficient learning, it may be advantageous to incorporate a wide variety of learning modalities.
 Learning styles have been criticized for ambiguous empirical evidence of student benefits and unreliability of student learning style assessment by teachers.
 The learner's personality may also influence educational achievement.
 For instance, characteristics such as conscientiousness and openness to experience, identified in the Big Five personality traits, are associated with academic success.
 Other mental factors include self-efficacy, self-esteem, and metacognitive abilities.